gardners/surveysystem/README.md

 | **System**     |                                               |        |                  |                         |         |
 | `accesstest`   | check system health (filesystem)              | GET    | application/text | -                       | - |
 | `fastcgitest`  | check survey access (fastcgi)                 | GET    | application/text | -                       | - |

+The survey model is sequential. `addanswer`, `updateanswer` are required to submit the answers for question ids in the exact same order as they were recieved.
+Similar with `delanswer` requests, where question ids have to be submitted in reverse order.